angelomilan/ethereum-guides/GPU-cloud_mining.md

   * In the navigation pane, click Instances.
   * Select the instance, click Actions, select Instance State, and then click Terminate.
   * Click Yes, Terminate when prompted for confirmation.
-  *

-**_Thanks to paul_bxd of the ethereum forum who initiated me to cloud mining with Ethereum and AWS EC2.
-Without his help and resources a wouldn’t be able to put this guide together._**
+**_Thanks to paul_bxd of the Ethereum forum who initiated us to cloud mining with Ethereum and AWS EC2.
+Without his help and resources we would not be able to put this guide together._**

 ## Special announcement

 A special announcement by @paul_bxd

 ```
 Now we are offering free space to host a server you buy.
 We can provide free power, internet and cooling.
 We ask for a % of the Ether you successfully mine.
 Is this of interest to you?
 ```

 **Contacts

 If you liked this tutorial and:
 * need help
 * want new Ethereum"for dummies" tutorials
 * want to contribute with proof reading or for upcoming tutorials

-reach me on twitter or on the ethereum official forum @angelomilan
+reach us on twitter or on the ethereum official forum @angelomilan, @terzim

 Upcoming tutorials:
 How to cloud mine from your android device
-How to monitor your aws instance from your iPhone or Android What the f**k is ethereum?
+How to monitor your aws instance from your iPhone or Android What is exactly ethereum?

 ### References:
 * http://ethereum.gitbooks.io/frontier-guide/content/gpu.html